 To ensure fairness in compensation management as well as the accuracy with free of prejudice and reasonably consistent across the different business units, the Board and the Remuneration Committee assess the performance of the President/CEO and top executives based on the Company’s operating results, implementation of the Board’s policies, and the overall socio-economic circumstances.
 The Remuneration Committee will then consider the appropriate remuneration for the President/CEO and top executives of SCG and propose such amount to the Board for approval.

-In March 2022, the Board of Directors, by the recommendation of the Remuneration Committee, has approved the revision of predefined metrics and weightings for the performance assessment of the President/CEO and top executives to be in alignment with SCG’s strategy and goals.
+In March 2022, the Board of Directors, by the recommendation of the Remuneration Committee, has approved the revision of evaluation criteria and predefined metrics and weightings for the short-term and long-term performance assessment of the President/CEO and top executives to be in alignment with SCG’s strategy and goals.
 The performance is assessed based on:

 Remuneration of President & CEO, and the Top Executives